 Verso: Label on stretcher of W. Freeman & Son Ltd, dated 3.2.65, and numbered: 95 [evidently from lining and restoration in 1965]

 Salomon Koninck (Amsterdam 1609 – Amsterdam 1656), artist

-previously catalogued as after Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist
+previously catalogued as attributed to Rembrandt van Rijn (Leyden 1606 – Amsterdam 1669), artist

-previously catalogued as after Gerbrand Jansz van den Eeckhout (Amsterdam 1621 – Amsterdam 1674), artist
+previously catalogued as attributed to Gerbrand Jansz van den Eeckhout (Amsterdam 1621 – Amsterdam 1674), artist